tuoheyd/coursera/Codebook.md

 ###Program flow:

 To execute the program the dataset’s folder “UCI HAR Dataset” must be located in R’s working directory.
 From R’s command line load the source file source(“run_analysis.R”) and the script will run automatically generating the resultant file “Tidydata.csv” in the working directory.
+This script does not require any additional librarys beyond the base package.

 First the table of activity code and activity are read into the variable “activity”.
 The columns are re-labeled and converted in a factor.
 Then the features table is read into the variable “features”.
 This is a 561 parameter list which is reduced down to just the variable set of interest (see requirement 1c)